Save Taxes with Expert Assisted ITR filing.

 • Right to sublet the space – if the tenant has the right to sublet the property to another person, the lease agreement should spell out those terms.

-• Parking restrictions/rules – if the property has parking or offers parking in a designated spot, those terms should be listed in the lease agreement.
+• Parking restrictions/rules – if the property has parking or offers parking in a designated spot, those terms should be listed in the agreement.

 • Possessions – if certain possessions, like water beds or grills, are not allowed on the property, those terms should be listed – along with the consequences if those items cause damage to the property.